top of page

 TravelZante Tip: Paradosiako restaurant is a great modern family tavern not be missed here in Alykes.
 Even when you’re not staying in the area!
 Reservations are always a good idea.
 It's so good they opened another spot in the city as well with a slightly elevated menu.

 There is also Fishalida, which is right on the Alykes strip.
 A great place to park your body during the day.
 You pay to rent quality chairs, and the beach service is top notch.
-Not the cheapest option, but Leo your beach attendant makes you feel like royalty.
+Not the cheapest option, but the food is absolutely worth it.
+The octopus carpaccio is our favourite.
+Also open for dinner.
+Arrive early for chairs, or call ahead to reserve.

 Tsilivi

-One of the largest, if not the largest beach town on the island.
+The largest beach town on the island.
 Great tourist shops, countless restaurants and taverns, and so many hotels to choose from.
-Adults only or family friendly, in every budget you can think of.
 Waterslides, loads of activities, tour operators with countless options to choose from, rentals, all you would need for a perfect holiday.

 5 star world renowned luxury (leading hotel of the world), budget rooms to rent, family hotels or suites, adults only boutique hotels, there is basically anything for any budget.